yaml/yaml-spec/spec/community.md

   This is currently the most active space to engage with the YAML community in real time.
   Matrix provides a chat-room environment that feels very much like Slack.
-  Matrix is Open Source, federated and E2E encrypted.
+  Matrix is Open Source, federated and end-to-end encrypted.

 * IRC

-  The `#yaml` channel on the libera.chat network is a long running place where YAML developers hang out and field user queries from time to time.
+  The `#yaml` channel on the libera.chat network is a long-running place where YAML developers hang out and field user queries from time to time.

 * [Mailing List](https://sourceforge.net/projects/yaml/lists/yaml-core)